J-Schoepplenberg/royce/README.md

 5. Open a new terminal in `royce\backend` and run `cargo run --release`.
 6. Open a new terminal in `royce\frontend` and run `npm run dev`.

-The frontend will now run separately from the backend with HMR (Hot Module Replacement) enabled at `http://localhost:3000/`.
+The frontend will now run separately from the backend with HMR enabled at `http://localhost:3000/`.

 The backend will be served at `http://localhost:8000/api/`.